-Variations in the LCR between 3Q19 and 4Q19 are mainly due to a decrease in available liquidity derived by the maturity of issued bonds and dividends payment to Grupo Financiero Banorte.
+Variations in the LCR between 4Q19 and 1Q20 are mainly due to the increase in available liquidity derived by the issue of bonds on Swiss francs and an increase on Core Deposits.

 4.6 Liquidity Risk in foreign currency

 For Liquidity Risk quantification and monitoring, in the specific case of the foreign currency denominated portfolio, Banorte uses the criteria established by Banco de México for the assessment of the foreign currency Liquidity Coefficient.